openHPI/TeachingTeamGuidelines/docs/courseadministration/platform_tour.md

-# Intro to the course administrator view
+# Introduction to the course administrator view

 To become more familiar with the openHPI digital learning platform, let’s take a quick tour: